Lou1s/Software-Renderer/README.md

 This is just a fun learning exerpience, nothing in this code will be highly optimised or efficient.

-Current status - simple wireframe render with no backface culling, z-sorting or anything fancy (yet!):
+Current status - backface culling, naive painter's algorithm and full matrix and vector library for transforms:
 ![](wireframe.gif)